ZHassanQ/PS4-Guide/XMB-Customize.md

 In this file **"XMB-Customize.md"** there's a tutorial on how to customize your PS4 Home Screen with changing your Profile Picture, Login Intro, Main Music, Apps Icons, and Hiding Apps.
+Note that the methods i am explaing requires two apps, one can connect to FTP-Servers like **[FileZilla](https://filezilla-project.org/)**, and one can read database files like **[DB Browser for SQLite](https://sqlitebrowser.org/)**.

 🧭 Table of Contents